jonisavo/uicomponents/README.md

 class MyComponent : UIComponent
 {
     // The layout and stylesheets are loaded in the inherited
     // constructor.
-They are retrieved from Resources by default.
+They are retrieved from Resources by default,
+    // hence the lack of file extensions.

     private readonly ICounterService _counterService;